cyberbotics/webots-doc/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 Finally, the `physics` field defines if the object belongs to the dynamical or to the statical environment.
 All these subnodes are optional, but the `physics` field needs the `boundingObject` to be defined.

+%figure "DEF-USE mechanism applied on the Shape node of a Solid."
 %chart
 graph TD
   Solid[Solid] -->|physics| Physics[Physics]